MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-27-estimator-precision.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

 Whenever, we estimate a measurement in real life (e.g., the length of an object) it is normally a good idea to have in mind how precise you think you are with that estimation.
 In a sense, we are evaluating our own measurement.
-Therefore, in the context of regression, it makes sense to be able to detrmine how precise our estimators for $$\boldsymbol{\hat{\beta}}$$ are.
+Therefore, in the context of regression, it makes sense to be able to determine how precise our estimators for $$\boldsymbol{\hat{\beta}}$$ are.
 In this post, we shall establish the framework for which precision of parameter estimation can be determined.

 Recall, our linear model is given by: